 Compost is a mixture that consists largely of decayed organic matter and is used for fertilizing and conditioning soil.
 Compost is 100% natural organic material and it can include yard clippings, leaves, yard trimmings, and kitchen vegetative waste.
 It can be purchased or made at home by recycling yard prunings and clippings.
 Compost promotes microbiological activity in soils necessary for plant growth.
+Here is some more information on how to start composting.

 Organic matter in soil is important for a number of reasons, including retention of water.
 Soil amended with compost requires less water (as much as 30% less).
 When you properly prepare your soil, it will retain water while diminishing runoff from the lawn and onto paved surfaces.
 Once water is stored, it's slowly released back into the soil for sustained plant growth.
 The result is healthier plants and the need to water less.